 Through The Washington Fund, alumni, parents and friends support the scholarships that make a first-class liberal arts education available to the next generation of WC students.
 Washington College is committed to providing scholarships to deserving students.
 That’s why 88% of the student body receives financial aid.

-From the first-year academic program, to co-curricular clubs, to life-changing study abroad experiences, a Washington College education goes far beyond the classroom.
-For students like Alex Foxwell ’16, that meant a summer fellowship in Paris promoting intercultural dialogue on the history of slavery; while for Val Dunn, that’s meant writing and directing a cast of students in an irreverent and wild adaptation of Shakespeare’s Hamlet.
+From the first-year program, to co-curricular clubs, to study abroad experiences, a Washington College education goes far beyond the classroom.
+For students like Alex Foxwell ’16, that meant a summer fellowship in Paris promoting intercultural dialogue on the history of slavery; while for Val Dunn, that’s meant writing and directing a wild adaptation of Shakespeare’s Hamlet.
 These transformational opportunities for exploration and growth form the heart of the WC experience.

 Our campus tells the story of Washington College.
 It’s sledding in front of the Hill Dorms and a cookout beside Athey Baseball Stadium; it’s the cupola atop William Smith Hall and the re-dedicated Miller Library; it’s exploring an exhibit in the Kohl Gallery and the sound of the McLain Victory Bell after a varsity win.